eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/core/policy/standardQosPolicies.rst

 * The value of |ResourceLimitsQosPolicy::max_samples-api| must be higher or equal to the value of
   |ResourceLimitsQosPolicy::max_samples_per_instance-api|.
 * The value established for the :ref:`historyqospolicy` |HistoryQosPolicy::depth-api| must be lower or equal to the value stated for |ResourceLimitsQosPolicy::max_samples_per_instance-api|.
-If the depth is configured higher, |ResourceLimitsQosPolicy::max_samples_per_instance-api| will take precedence as the effective depth, although this will throw an error in version 3.5.x and later.
+  If the depth is configured higher, |ResourceLimitsQosPolicy::max_samples_per_instance-api|
+  will take precedence as the effective depth.

 Example